 3. Personalize Customer Experience

-Personalized interactions are important to customers today.
+Personalized interactions are important at all customer touchpoints.
 You can do this in a number of ways, including following up with a guest satisfaction survey, adapting your website to make it dynamic based on user preferences, and offering recommendations based on past purchases.
-Customer experience management is a new discipline that will deliver loyal customers.

 Customer service is absolutely essential to having happy customers.
-Whether your customer service is helpful and friendly might be the one deciding reason why a person chooses one company over another.
+Whether this at a location or the digital experience – your customer service is helpful and friendly might be the one deciding reason why a person chooses one company over another.
 This is because they need to have confidence that the support they might eventually need will be there for them.

 Customers are far more likely to be loyal to a brand when they experience great customer interactions.